5 Mistakes Everyone Makes With Their Instant Pot

 When filling your pot with food and liquid, you should keep in mind that your ingredients will expand and can cause the venting knob to clog, leading to liquid spilling over.

 The Fix: Pay close attention to the “max” line and make sure to remain below it.
 If you notice that there is an issue, use the Natural Pressure release to remedy the situation.
+The best instant pot recipes have ingredients measured out for you, so you can avoid this issue.

 Problem #3: It Doesn’t Start